nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view usage instructions.

 2. InTrack displays the usage instructions.

     Use case ends.

+---

-**Use case: UC02 - View all current internship applications**
+**Use case: UC02 - View all internship applications**

 **MSS**

-1. User requests to list internship applications.
+1. User requests to list all internship applications.

-2. InTrack displays a list of internship applications.
+2. InTrack displays a list of all internship applications.

    Use case ends.

+---

 **Use case: UC03 - Add a new internship application**

 **MSS**

 1. User requests to add a new internship application to the list.

 2. InTrack adds the new internship application.

    Use case ends.